VAPING BRANDS ELFBAR and LOST MARY FORM ADVISORY BOARD IN UK

 - Right Honourable Lord Walney, Crossbench Peer, former Labour Member of Parliament and Special Advisor to Prime Minister Gordon Brown and Business Secretary Lord Hutton

-The company and the brands also call for safeguards around the display of vape products in-store, greater powers for the Medicines and Healthcare products Regulatory Agency (MHRA), and more resources for Trading Standards to investigate instances of non-compliance and illicit activity.
+The brands also call for safeguards around the display of vape products in-store, greater powers for the Medicines and Healthcare products Regulatory Agency (MHRA), and more resources for Trading Standards to investigate instances of non-compliance and illicit activity.

-In EU markets, including Germany, ELFBAR and LOST MARY are proactively engaging with government stakeholders on both federal and state levels on a wide range of issues related to the vaping industry.
+As responsible global players, ELFBAR and LOST MARY are taking various measures to stay compliant with local regulations in the global markets where the brands operate.

+ELFBAR is a pioneer in the global vaping industry.
+Since its inception in 2018, it has stayed committed to compliance, youth access prevention and sustainable growth in its unwavering responsibility as a leading brand favored and referred by tens of millions of adult users worldwide.

 About LOST MARY